JacobSz0/TherapyHub/journals/Nancy_Chavez.md

 * As a team, we continued to make progress in our deployment and debugged a few files together.
 We also assigned each person stretch goals.

 * I created the about page, the contact page and updated the client detail page.

+## March 7, 2023

+Today, I worked on:

+* As a team, we continued to make progress in our deployment and debugged a few files together.

+* I worked out a few bugs I had and worked on some of the CSS

+## March 8, 2023

+Today, I worked on:

+* As a team, we continued to make progress in our deployment.
+We were actually able to deploy today, so thats great!
+We were finally able to fix a bug that was giving us problems all day.